 For this instance, you need to target websites that will get you more traffic.
 And this calls for a shortlisting for blogs that also publish their guest posts on other platforms such as social media networks.

-When starting to identify relevant sites and blogs for link-building with, start by using Google search engine.
+When starting to identify relevant sites and blogs for link-building, start by using the Google search engine.
 Look for relevant topics that can draw in your target audience.
 From your search, the results that appear at the top are of the blogs you need to pitch your ideas to.

-Make sure you learn more about the audience of those blogs you want to guest posting in.
-Afterwards, follow the given content writing regulations.
+Make sure you learn more about the audience of those blogs you want to guest post in.
+Afterward, follow the given content writing regulations.

 For instance, avoid stuffing keywords or appearing too promotional.
 Instead, aim to inform the audience and not sell them an idea.

 Also, if you are not an expert, you could consider enlisting the services of professionals.
 Remember that once your article is published, be sure to promote it on social media and be sure to take part in the comment section.

 Again, when you first start with link building, you might have to guest post several times until you’ve built a good foundation.